 Regular visitors can save money with a Discovery Pass

 £30 for a whole year – that’s just £2.50 a month and gives free parking for a year as well as a range of other benefits!
 For more information visit Forestry Commission England Discovery Pass

 For support and ideas on planning your school visit, go to the Forest Learning information page

 All coach parties (over 20 seats) now need to notify the Forestry Commission they are coming on site, call 0300 067 4800 or e-mail firstname.lastname@example.org .

 There is a picnic site and a children’s’ playground, designed by the sculptor Andy Frost.

 Andy Frost drew inspiration from the history of the Dean as a working forest to provide the play furniture adjacent to Beechenhurst Lodge.
 His sculptures provide a stimulating experience for youngsters up to 12 years old.
 Various play structures represent aspects of timber production – children can clamber over an oak tree, an old wooden ship under construction, a man and horse leading an old cartload of logs, and woodmen with a crosscut saw, modern lumberjack with chainsaw.
 The history of mining in the Dean is also portrayed; swings and a ropeway are overlooked by a pithead cage tower, a sliding pole is incorporated into a beam engine used to pump mine water (the original is in the Dean Heritage Museum).

 ACCESS FOR ALL

 Dogs are welcome on the sculpture trail.
+Dog biscuits and water bowls are available at Beechenhurst Cafe.
 You can find out more information on Forest dog walking here

 WHAT TO WEAR